git-for-windows/git-for-windows.github.io/Symbolic-Links.md

 Starting with Windows Vista, there is support for symbolic links.
 These are not your grandfather's Unix symbolic links; They differ in quite a few ways:

 - Symbolic links are only available on Windows Vista and later, most notably not on XP
-- You need the `SeCreateSymbolicLinkPrivilege` privilege, which is by default assigned only to Administrators but can be assigned to normal users using Local Security Policy (or via Active Directory).
-Home Editions of Windows Vista and Windows 7 do not have Local Security Policy, but the freely available Polsedit (http://www.southsoftware.com) can be used on these editions.
-Note that regardless of privilege assignment, members of the Administrators group will also require UAC elevation (see the full details in *Access Token Changes* just above https://msdn.microsoft.com/en-us/library/bb530410.aspx#vistauac_topic4)
+- You need the `SeCreateSymbolicLinkPrivilege` privilege, which is by default assigned only to Administrators but can be assigned to other users or user groups (see below).
+Note that regardless of privilege assignment, members of the Administrators group will also require UAC elevation (see the full details in the *Access Token Changes* section in this [document on UAC](https://msdn.microsoft.com/en-us/library/bb530410.aspx)).
 - Symbolic links on remote filesystems are disabled by default (call `fsutil behavior query SymlinkEvaluation` to find out)
-- Symbolic links will only work on NTFS, not on FAT
+- Symbolic links will only work on NTFS, not on FAT nor exFAT
 - Windows' symbolic links are typed: they need to know whether they point to a directory or to a file (for this reason, Git will update the type when it finds that it is wrong)
 - Many programs do not understand symbolic links